dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 As in previous tests, this will test the watchdog timeout.
 The watchdog timeouts will now be in parallel threads and will just consume 300 seconds of the total execution time (rather than the 8*300=2400 seconds in the previous serial implemenation; see the Part4a previous UPDATE).

+The execution time was massively reduced during the full test.

+Since the instance_id is not cached by AWS yet, the reboots will timeout rather than error abort.
+This essentially fools the AWS API into believing that the instance_id is completely valid and a real node.

-##### Validation with valud instance_ids by using real AWS instances and injecting their ips as ghost ips (multi-threaded restart implementation)
+##### Validation with valid instance_ids by using real AWS instances and injecting their ips as ghost ips (multi-threaded restart implementation)

 This test will actually go through the complete lifecycle.
 The synthetic ghost ip logic will use real AWS instance public ip addresses.
 The code modification is below: